 Sticking with legacy apps puts an organization at risk of catastrophe if the app should lose compatibility with modern operating systems—it can even result in security vulnerabilities.

 In this blog post, you will learn the steps to modernize legacy applications and what this process of modernization involves.

 Why are legacy systems and applications a concern?

 Legacy systems include mission-critical, yet outdated, business processes and technologies.
 Mainframe software started being labeled as “legacy applications” when PCs began taking over the enterprise.

-“Legacy applications are anything the new kids don’t want to play with.
-That’s the best technical definition, because eventually it defines sustainability, maintainability, and how much technical enthusiasm will be present in the application development process.”
+“Legacy applications are anything the new kids don’t want to play with,” says Gary Baney, chief development officer at IT service provider Advanced Server Management Group (ASMGi).
+“That’s the best technical definition because eventually, it defines sustainability, maintainability, and how much technical enthusiasm will be present in the application development process.”

 “The people who are making technology decisions are not directly impacted by those decisions,” said Anderson.
-“They’re looking at things in terms of out-of-pocket cost rather than total cost of ownership.
+“They’re looking at things in terms of out-of-pocket cost rather than the total cost of ownership.
 Meanwhile, I’m thinking about how much it costs to build a vacuum tube and test everything.
 Maintaining the old system is probably more costly than buying a new system.”